stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 If you have more than 5 options to present to the user, use a select list.

 **Radio buttons**
 Use radio buttons to enable users to choose from a list of two or more mutually exclusive options.
 Users can only select one option.
-Selecting a different radio button will automatically de-select the previously selected option.
+Selecting a different radio button will automatically deselect the previously selected option.

 If you have more than 5 options to present to the user, use a select list.